 NHS 111 aims to ensure patients with urgent medical needs access care in the right place at the right time, by providing health advice and directing patients to different NHS services over the phone.
 NHS England’s 2023 delivery plan for recovering urgent and emergency care services emphasises the importance of NHS 111 and commits to making better use of clinicians to direct patients to the most appropriate form of care.
 In this indicator, we assess response times to NHS 111 calls and the outcomes for callers.

-The total number of calls made to NHS 111 has increased over time, from just over 1 million in April 2014 to almost 1.7 million in March 2021.
-The percentage of calls answered within 60 seconds has fallen over the same time period, from 93% to 78%.
+The total number of calls made to NHS 111 has increased over time, from just over 1 million in January 2016 to 1.8 million in January 2023.
+The percentage of calls answered within 60 seconds has fallen over the same period, from 93% to 59%.